abrt/doc/design.rst

 When a problem is detected and its defining data is stored, the problem is processed by running events on the problem's data directory.
-For event configuration how-to, refer to .
+For event configuration how-to, refer to :ref:`eventconf`.

 Standard ABRT installation currently supports several default events that can be selected and used during problem reporting process.